change-metrics/monocle/README.md

 The following settings are available in the `.env` file:

 - `MONOCLE_PUBLIC_URL=<url>` to configure the public URL to access the UI and API.
-  This is required for the authentication provider redirection.
+  The URL is required for user redirection during the authentication.
 - `MONOCLE_VERSION=<version>` to use a specific version.
 By default it uses `latest`.
 - `MONOCLE_TITLE=<title>` to change the title of the web application.
 By default it is `Monocle`.
 - `MONOCLE_WEB_ADDR` to change the IP address the web service will bind on.
 By default 0.0.0.0.